astropy/astropy/docs/timeseries/analysis.rst

     2016-03-22T12:50:37.000     1.0
     2016-03-22T12:50:40.000     2.0
     2016-03-22T12:50:43.000     3.0

+Note that :func:`~astropy.table.vstack` does not automatically sort, nor get rid of duplicates - this is something you would need to do explicitly afterwards.

 Time series can also be combined 'horizontally' or column-wise with other tables using the :func:`~astropy.table.hstack` function, though these should not be